Multistate Conservation Grant

 How are proposals selected?

 Projects will be reviewed and evaluated for scope, significance, feasibility, and cost effectiveness.
-In addition, projects must address one or more focus areas as described in the National Conservation Needs established annually by the Association of Fish and Wildlife Agencies (AFWA).
+In addition, projects must address one or more focus areas as described in the Strategic Priorities established annually by the Association.

 How may assistance be used?

 Project types that are generally selected for funding are those considered of national importance according to state fish and wildlife agencies.
 Funding activities focus on: education, training, data analysis, values and use of sport fish and wildlife restoration programs; new technologies, hunting and fishing participant recruitment/retention; and evaluation in restoration, recreation, enhancement, or protection of sport fish and wildlife and their habitats.
+Funds under this program are not used for land acquisition or major construction projects.
 For further information, please contact the Washington D.C.
 Office.

 What are the requirements after being awarded this opportunity?